 China’s Ministry of Defense has not released an official statement regarding the deal, but its defense sector is already seeing strong results.
 The rising share prices of major defense companies suggest that investors are optimistic about future arms sales.

 This deal is not only about weapons.
-It is about partnerships and power.
+This is about partnerships and power.
 It shows how China is strengthening as an global arms supplier.
-It also shows how Pakistan is turning more toward China for defense support.
+It also shows how Pakistan is increasingly turning to China for defense support.

 At the 2024 Zhuhai Airshow, China officially revealed the J-35 to the public.
 Since then, there have been rumors of deals with multiple countries, but Pakistan is the first to confirm its purchase.
 With deliveries expected in just a few months, both countries are moving fast to finalize the agreement and complete training for Pakistani pilots.

-The addition of the KJ-500 early warning aircraft and the HQ-19 missile system will further boost Pakistan’s defense system.
+The addition of the KJ-500 early-warning aircraft and the HQ-19 missile system will further strengthen Pakistan’s defense capabilities.
 These systems will improve Pakistan’s ability to detect and respond to threats in real time and strengthen its air and missile defense network.